Spoiler (car): Other vehicles

-Heavy trucks, like long haul tractors, may also have a spoiler on the top of the cab in order to lessen drag caused by air resistance from the trailer it is towing, which may be taller than the cab and reduce the aerodynamics of the vehicle dramatically without the use of this spoiler.
-The trailers they pull can also be fitted with under-side spoilers that angle outward to deflect passing air away from the rear axle's wheels.
+Heavy trucks, like long haul tractors, may also have a spoiler on the top and sides of the cab to lessen drag caused by air resistance from the trailer it is towing, which may be taller than the cab and reduce the aerodynamics of the vehicle dramatically without the use of this spoiler.
+The trailers they pull can also be fitted with under-side spoilers that angle outward to deflect passing air from the rear axle's wheels.

 Trains may use spoilers to induce drag (like an air brake).
 A prototype Japanese high-speed train, the Fastech 360, is designed to reach speeds of 400 km/h.
-Its nose is specifically designed to spoil a wind effect associated with passing through tunnels, and it can deploy 'ears' that act to slow the train in case of emergency by increasing its drag.
+Its nose is specifically designed to spoil a wind effect associated with passing through tunnels, and it can deploy 'ears' that slow the train in case of emergency by increasing its drag.

 Some modern race cars employ a passive situational spoiler called a roof flap.
 The body of the car is designed to generate downforce while driving forward.
-These roof flaps deploy when the body of the car is rotated so it is traveling in reverse, a condition where the body instead generates lift.
+These roof flaps deploy when the car's body is rotated to travel in reverse, a condition where the body generates lift instead.
 The roof flaps deploy because they are recessed into a pocket in the roof.
 The low pressure above this pocket will cause the flaps to deploy, and counteract some of the lift generated by the car, making it more resistant to coming out of contact with the ground.
 These devices were introduced in 1994 in NASCAR following Rusty Wallace's crash at Talladega.